Editors Note: this article was updated on April 19, 2021, to correct the cash number.

 That $1 billion is added to the cash pile, obviously.
 But so are 66.6 million more shares, as the incremental 50 million units create 50 million new shares and 16.6 million new warrants.

-So, now there are 333.2 million shares and a cash hoard of $6.53 billion.
+So, now there are 333.2 million shares and a cash hoard of $6.91 billion (including the $1 billion in forward purchases and another $380 million from the presumed exercise of those warrants).
 At $28.87, those shares are worth $9.69 billion.
 And we haven’t covered the 6.2% ownership coming to directors and sponsors at $24 three years after close.

 Too Good to Be True